George William Crump: Biography

 Crump was born in Powhatan County, Virginia.
 Crump attended then Washington College (now Washington and Lee University) from sometime around 1800 to 1804.
-According to legend, in August heading into his senior year, Crump was arrested by the authorities of Lexington, Virginia for running naked through the town, the United States' first recorded incident of streaking.
+According to legend, in August heading into his senior year, Crump was arrested by the authorities of Lexington, Virginia, for running naked through the town, the United States' first recorded incident of streaking.
 Crump was suspended for the first semester of the 1804–05 academic year.

-He went on following Washington College to also graduate from Princeton College in 1805, from the College of William & Mary in 1806, and he also studied medicine at the University of Pennsylvania in Philadelphia from 1806–1808.
+He went on following Washington College to also graduate from Princeton College in 1805, from the College of William & Mary in 1806, and he also studied medicine at the University of Pennsylvania in Philadelphia from 1806 to 1808.

 Crump served in the Virginia House of Delegates.
 Crump would later serve as member of the Nineteenth Congress of the United States as a Jacksonian Democrat, filling a vacancy caused by the resignation of John Randolph.
 He served from January 21, 1826, to March 3, 1827.

 He was unsuccessful in his bid for reelection in 1826 election to the 20th United States Congress and left public life for a time.
 He was later appointed by President Andrew Jackson as chief clerk of the Pension Bureau in 1832.

-He died on October 1, 1848 in Powhatan County, Virginia and is interred on his home's grounds at "Log Castle" on Swift Creek, Chesterfield County, near Colonial House, Virginia.
+He died on October 1, 1848, in Powhatan County, Virginia, and is interred on his home's grounds at "Log Castle" on Swift Creek, Chesterfield County, near Colonial House, Virginia.